Overview

 start_dist

-The distance from the top of the hole to the top of the layer.
+The distance from the top of the hole to the top of this layer.

 end_dist

-The distance from the top of the hole to the bottom of the layer.
+The distance from the top of the hole to the bottom of this layer.

 Related Functions